 The 6 step process to meeting your future clients

-So you’ve been in business a few months and the money has been steadily flowing into the bank account.
-Your lovely customers have given you enough work to keep you going and you have been given the odd referral.
+So you’ve been busy selling the last a few months and the commission has been steadily flowing into your bank account.
+Your lovely customers have given you enough business and you have been given the odd referral.
 You might even start thinking about booking a little holiday for working your socks off.
-You really haven’t thought about new prospects at all, have you!
+You haven’t given a thought to introducing yourself to new prospects.
+Have you?

-Suddenly you notice the work with your existing clients starts to dry up.
-That’s when one of those really annoying curve balls hits you squarely between the eyes with the realization that….
+Then suddenly you notice the work with your existing clients starts to dry up.
+That’s when one of those really annoying curve balls hits you squarely between the eyes with the realisation that….

 You need to get out there and win some new customers